r3doubt/apple-sauce-in-a-bucket/README.md

 Run the quickaudit script first to check SIP status and get info on stuff you might want to turn off<br />
 yeah, I know I should move all the default writes to arrays and loops, feel free to contribute<br />
 For more info consult the BSides Columbus talk<br />
-Boot to recovery, from shell run "csrutil disable && reboot" from shell<br />
+Boot to recovery, from terminal run "csrutil disable && reboot"<br />
 After running script make sure you reboot to recovery and run "csrutil enable && reboot"<br />
 To run, rename file to end in .sh, "sudo chmod" to make executable, then run with "sudo" ./<br />